riscvarchive/ISA_Formal_Spec_Public_Review/comparison_table.md

-A table of the easily summarisable aspects of the RISC-V Formal ISA model comparison.
+This is a table of the easily summarisable aspects of the RISC-V Formal ISA model comparison.
 It should be read together with the linked-to descriptions for each model.
 This table describes the current state of the models only, not work in progress and future plans; see the descriptions for those.

 |                                                   | Forvis        | Grift                          | Sail                    | riscv-plv           | Kami       |
 | ------------------------------------------------- | ------------- | ------------------------------ | ------------------------| ------------------- | ---------- |